 5 Foods That Lower Cholesterol Naturally

-There is one way to fight against high cholesterol levels naturally, and that is HEALTHY DIET.
+There is one way to fight against high cholesterol levels, and that is HEALTHY DIET.
 There are many super healthy foods that can help you in lowering your cholesterol levels.
-Down there is a list of 5 foods that lower cholesterol naturally, it’s a short list but worth it.
+Listed below are 5 foods that possess the ability to lower cholesterol naturally.
+It’s a short list but worth it.

 Nuts are perfect snack food that can lower cholesterol levels.
 This food is rich in heart-healthy unsaturated fats, vegetable protein, fiber, vitamin E, natural plant sterols, potassium, magnesium and a host of beneficial plant nutrients.
 They are also high in calories.
 Adding just a handful of nuts (30-35g) into your daily diet have potential to lower cholesterol by 5% average.